oh-my-fish/plugin-osx/README.md

 - `ql` - Quick Look a specified file or directory
 - `showhidden` - Shows hidden files and folders in Finder
 - `trash` - Move a specified file to the Trash
+- `unset` - Emulates the `unset` command to unset an environment variable
 - `updatedb` - Updates locate command database

 > *Note*: the `tab` function was dropped in favor a more robust [plugin-tab].